 9. Don’t expose the treated area to extreme hot or cold temperatures for at least 24 hours after the treatment.

 10. Avoid having alcohol and caffeine immediately after treatment, as these can increase the risk of bleeding and swelling.

-And if you’d like to speed up your removal results, check out our top 10 expert tattoo removal tips here.
+And if you’d like to improve your progress, check out our expert tips to speed up your tattoo removal results.

 The bottom line